liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 ![Figure 12.5: Editing a Site](../../images/01-site-editor.png)

 **Details:** lets you edit the information you entered when you created the site and allows you to choose a site template for the public or private pages of your site.
-Leave the *Keep a Link to the Site Template* box checked to automatically update your site if the associated site template changes.
+If you select a site template, leave the *Enable propagation of changes from the site template* box checked to automatically update your site if the associated site template changes.
 If you uncheck this box but recheck it later, the template pages then will be reapplied to your site, overwriting any changes that may have been made.

 **Categorization:** allows you to apply Liferay's tagging mechanism to the site.
-Tags can be very useful for sites within the portal whose functions are easily described by keywords.
+Tags can be very useful for sites within the portal whose functions can easily be described by keywords.

 **Site URL:** lets you set friendly URLs and virtual hosts for your web site.